VeronicaCopparoni/Homepage/README.md

 <div class="footer">

   <p>© Copyright.
-Discover the magic of music.
+Discover the Magic of Music.
 All rights reserved.</p>
   <p>Powered by GitHub.</p>

 </div>